Ford S-Max Review

 The S-Max is the perfect car for the keen driver with a large family

-Feels fairly sturdy but you can’t ignore its drab design and unintuitive infotainment system for ever…
+The Ford S-Max’s cabin feels fairly sturdy but you can’t ignore its drab design and slightly fiddly infotainment system forever…

 You’ll have no trouble carrying four tall passengers in the S-Max and its boot is a doddle to load but the rearmost seats are only really suitable for kids

 Forget the weekly shop, you can carry the entire stockroom of a large Asda in the back of the S-Max – if you fold all its seats down first, that is